Why Snyk is a Great Tool to Use with Docker

 - Whether that code path is even used

-- Whether a fixed version is available
+- Whether a fixed version exists

 Most “security tools” scan once and ghost you.